Icinga/icingaweb2-module-director/doc/15-Service-apply-for-example.md

    The `Apply For` page shows a hint listing all `$value.<field>$` (or `$value["field-name"]$` for field names that aren't valid identifiers) expressions available for the selected dictionary.

+   > Field names containing a quote, backslash, or dollar sign aren't supported in
+   > `$value["field-name"]$` interpolation.
+They aren't escaped, and can produce
+   > invalid or unexpected config.
+Avoid those characters in field names used this way.

 The `$key$` macro in the name pattern now forces Icinga Director to render `name` as a separate computed expression rather than an inline string; `check_command` still comes from the imported `disk-template` rather than being repeated on the apply rule.
 Custom variables render in